 Milkweed should be planted only where it once occurred naturally and, north of Santa Barbara, it has never grown close to the coast.
 To grow it there could distract monarchs on their annual migrations.
 We only recommend planting milkweed more than 5 miles inland.
-So, for those of you who live in San Francisco, San Mateo and parts of Santa Cruz County, please do not plant it.
+So, for those of you who live in San Francisco County, San Mateo County and parts of Santa Cruz County, please do not plant it.
 You should instead focus on nectar plants (see above).
 If you’re in Santa Clara County or other parts of the state – grow milkweed!

 There are two populations of monarch butterflies (western and eastern) separated by the Rocky Mountains.
 In the fall, as temperatures start to drop, the western population migrates to California to seek shelter in the relative warmth of the coast.